 If you are not yet practiced at the art of emoji, you may want to get on that particular task sooner rather than later.
 Emoji have infiltrated our language and are no longer used only by teens.
 The Oxford Dictionary named “face with tears of joy” its 2015 “word” of the year.
 Funny that a dictionary would do that when there is no official dictionary of emoji, though several good attempts to fill that void are online and I’ll tell you about them later.

-What Emoji Mean
+What Emoji Means

 While some are obvious, there are plenty of examples where the meaning of an emoji is quite often totally in the mind of the sender.
 Usually it’s pretty easy to understand.
 A heart is love, while a broken heart is sad.
 Same with a smile – it shows happiness, agreement, or support.